-Please note, if a student is displaying the designated symptoms (As set by the UK Government) for coronavirus, then they are not to attend school, self isolate and apply for a test.
-If a student or a member of their household tests positive for coronavirus, then the student is expected to follow guidance and to self isolate for the required time. in line with
+Please note, if a student is displaying the designated symptoms (As set by the UK Government) for coronavirus, then they are not to attend school, self isolate and apply for a

 Holidays during term time are not allowed

 Your time in the Sixth Form is remarkably short compared to all you have to do.
 We cannot state too strongly our view that time taken out for family holidays at any stage of the year has a detrimental effect on student progress and we do not view requests of this sort lightly.
 This is particularly true of the second half of the summer term in Year 12.
 Progression to Year 13 is not automatic for any student.
 Any holiday taken in term time, will be marked as unauthorised and will be recorded as such on future references.